2020 ESPYS -- Vote for your favorite Can't-Stop-Watching Moment

 Today we introduce our bracket of 16 contenders.
 Watch the videos and then place your votes.
 On Sunday, the field will be whittled down to eight.
 Starting Tuesday, only four will remain.

-Tune in to the ESPYS on June 21 at 9 p.m.
-ET on ESPN to find out the winner, which will be decided by your vote.
+Tune in to the ESPYS at 9 p.m.
+ET June 21 on ESPN to find out the winner, which will be decided by your vote.
 Ready ... action!

 No. 1 Simone Biles vs. No. 16 Baby bat flip